ddorstijn/workpage/README.md

 **Why use this over SvelteKit?**

+- SvelteKit is still a work-in-progress.
+- It currently does not support the pure-SPA use case.
 - It brings its own routing solution which might not be preferable for some users.
 - It is first and foremost a framework that just happens to use Vite under the hood, not a Vite app.
   `vite dev` and `vite build` wouldn't work in a SvelteKit environment, for example.

 This template contains as little as possible to get started with Vite + TypeScript + Svelte, while taking into account the developer experience with regards to HMR and intellisense.
-It demonstrates capabilities on par with the other `create-vite` templates and is a good starting point for beginners dipping their toes into a Vite + Svelte project.
+It demonstrates capabilities on par with the other `create-app` templates and is a good starting point for beginners dipping their toes into a Vite + Svelte project.

 Should you later need the extended capabilities and extensibility provided by SvelteKit, the template has been structured similarly to SvelteKit so that it is easy to migrate.